yashasnadigsyn/gofr/CONTRIBUTING.md

 ## Contribution Guidelines
 * Minor changes can be done directly by editing code on GitHub.
-GitHub automatically creates a tempoary branch and files a PR.
+GitHub automatically creates a temporary branch and files a PR.
 This is only suitable for really small changes like: spelling fixes, variable name changes or error string change etc. For larger commits, following steps are recommended.
 * (Optional) If you want to discuss your implementation with the users of GoFr, use the GitHub discussions of this repo.